lemmack/lemmack.github.io/content/essays/therapeutic-trembling-to-release-trauma.md

 # Introduction

-After escaping a vicious predator attack, a gazelle doesn't resume grazing.
-It trembles.
-Its whole body shakes violently for several minutes before it returns to baseline calm.
-This phenomenon, documented across mammalian species, represents something more than residual fear.
-It appears to be a biological mechanism for completing the stress response cycle and discharging the massive neurochemical mobilization required for survival.
+After escaping a predator attack, prey animals have been observed to tremble, with their bodies shaking for several minutes before returning to baseline calm.
+This phenomenon, reported across mammalian species though difficult to study rigorously in wild populations, appears to be part of how the nervous system completes the stress response cycle, discharging the neurochemical mobilization required for survival.

-Note: This observation, while widely cited in the somatic therapy literature, is more anecdotal than rigorously documented.
-Scientific study of wild animals' post-threat behavior is methodologically challenging, and claims about PTSD-like symptoms (or their absence) in wildlife largely rely on behavioral inference rather than controlled measurement.

 Humans possess this same tremoring capacity.
 Yet we rarely allow it to complete.
 Social conditioning, neocortical override, and the simple fear of appearing "out of control" lead us to suppress these involuntary movements.
 The hypothesis underlying a growing field of somatic therapies is that this suppression carries a cost: the incomplete discharge of survival energy may contribute to the constellation of symptoms we recognize as post-traumatic stress, chronic tension, and dysregulated arousal.

-This piece examines the therapeutic modalities that have emerged to reclaim this ancient biological reset mechanism, from clinically-developed protocols to traditional practices that have utilized shaking for millennia.
+This piece examines the therapeutic modalities that have emerged to reclaim this ancient biological reset mechanism, from clinical protocols to traditional practices that have utilized shaking for millennia.

 # The Premise: Trauma as Incomplete Motor Response